thenewobjective/thenewobjective.github.io/_posts/graphics-programming/2020-08-25-the-canvas.md

 The private property `#canvas` holds the actual HTML element.
 The `constructor` accepts a `height` and a `width` for defining the initial size and a `container` for the html element that will contain the canvas .
 The `#ctx` property references the drawing api of the canvas.
 The canvas is transparent by default.
-To prevent any confusion about what is on the canvas and what is behind it we make it opaque with the `{alpha: false}` option.

 We want to keep this class simple so we'll limit the ability to draw on it by providing a single method called `draw`: